Bernard Waley-Cohen: Biography

 The son of Sir Robert Waley Cohen and Alice (née Beddington), Waley-Cohen was educated at Clifton College where he was a member of Polack's House.
-He was an Alderman City of London for Portsoken Ward, 1949–84; Sheriff of London, 1955–56; Lord Mayor of London, 1960–61; one of the Lieutenants, City of London, 1949–1991.
-He was a director of the Palestine Corporation, founded in 1922 by a number British businessmen to promote economic development in the British mandate of Palestine.
-Waley-Cohen was a member of the College Committee of University College London, 1953–80.
-He was Treasurer 1962–70, Vice-Chairman 1970 and Chairman, 1971–80.
+He was an Alderman of the City of London for Portsoken ward from 1949 to 1984; a Sheriff of London in 1955–56; Lord Mayor of London in 1960–61; and one of the Lieutenants, City of London, from 1949 to 1991.
+He was a director of the Palestine Corporation, founded in 1922 by a number of British businessmen to promote economic development in the British mandate of Palestine.
+Waley-Cohen was a member of the College Committee of University College London from 1953 to 1980 (being Treasurer in 1962–70, Vice-Chairman in 1970 and Chairman in 1971–80).
 In former times, as Alderman, he sometimes sat as sole Justice in the Mansion House Justice Room.

 He was made a Knight Bachelor in 1957 and made a Baronet of Honeymead in the County of Somerset, in 1961.

 Waley-Cohen married the Hon.
-Joyce Constance Ina, daughter of Harry Nathan, 1st Baron Nathan (1920–2013).
+Joyce Constance Ina (1920–2013), daughter of Harry Nathan, 1st Baron Nathan.
 They had four children: